Belzer v. Bollea: Trial

 The case was due to be heard at the New York Supreme Court.
 However, Belzer and Hogan reached an out-of-court settlement for an undisclosed amount.
 Belzer's lawyers said they were entitled to 50% of the settlement instead of the regular 1/3 contingent fee, due to the "angst, aggravation and life's blood" they had spent on the case; the case continued in order to decide this.
 Despite providing a letter from Belzer praising them for their work and appearing supportive of the application, Belzer stated that he only agreed to that under duress, as he felt emotionally drained by the case and feared if he refused, then it could jeopardize the settlement with Hogan if he hired new lawyers.
 Belzer stated he did not personally agree with the additional fees, which caused the lawyers to call him "a paradigm of ingratitude".

 The judge ruled that under New York Codes, Rules and Regulations, lawyers' compensation could either be based upon a sliding scale of permissible recovery, or on an agreed-upon contingent fee.
-Belzer had agreed a retainer agreement for the 1/3 contingent fee prior to the case.
-The lawyers argued that, as they had spent over 50 hours preparing the case, then their services were worth more than the contingent fee.
+Belzer had agreed to a retainer agreement for the 1/3 contingent fee prior to the case.
+The lawyers argued that, as they had spent over 50 hours preparing the case, their services were worth more than the contingent fee.
 The judge denied this request, stating that that was a risk that the lawyers had voluntarily taken when they signed the initial agreement.
 The Court issued a judgment in favor of Belzer, and declared that any section of the signed agreement for compensation greater than the 1/3 contingent fee was void, "no matter how sterling the representation may have been".

 Aftermath

-Following the case, Belzer used the money to buy a home for him and his wife in Beaulieu-sur-Mer, France, which he named "Chez Hogan".
+Following the case, Belzer used the money to buy a home for himself and his wife in Beaulieu-sur-Mer, France, which he named "Chez Hogan".
 The case would be cited as legal precedent in New York State law relating to attorney's contingent fees.